Camping With A Baby: 17 Top Tips & Packing Essentials

 A dad is lying on an airbed in a tent wearing his fleece.
 Sitting on his tummy are his baby son and toddler son laughing.
 He is camping with his baby.

 When we did our month-long road trip in Portugal, we knew that we had to make sure that Carl could put the tent up on his own.
 Just in case I was busy entertaining both boys and couldn’t help.
 So, whilst we did want to have plenty of room we didn’t want one that was so large that he couldn’t pitch it on his own.
-Another option would have been a pop-up style tent.
-That could be assembled in a matter of minutes as they have foldable poles which spring into shape.
-However, our research on this type of tent found that some brands prioritise speed of set-up over quality and durability.
+Another option would have been a pop-up type of tent.
+These can be great as you open the bag, take them out and they simply pop up into shape without the need to put the poles together.
+However, these aren’t always the strongest of tents if you’re planning in exploring more exposed areas, such as beaches where the wind can build up and blow them around.

 3. Finding a Campsite